danh12151/flutter-dev-test/README.md

 ```
 flutter doctor
 ```
-4. Run `flutter pub get` to get all the dependencies used
+4. Run `flutter pub get` to get all the dependencies used.
 ```
 flutter pub get
 ```